cbishopvelti/oas/README.md

 #### Event scheduling and attendance
 - **Event Scheduling**: Administrators can schedule training sessions and jams.
 - **Booking System**: Members can book upcoming sessions.
+- **book in via nfc or qr code**: Attendees can book in via nfc tag or qr code.
 - **Attendance Tracking**: Track attendance for each event.
+- **Analysis**: Reports and graphs of attendance data.
 #### Financials
 - **Open Banking Integration (Gocardless)**: Automatically pull transactions and link with members.
 - **Financial Reporting**: Generate reports on income, expenses, and member balances.
 - **Credits**: Management and tracking of members credits.
 - **Credit Expiry**: Credits can be configured to expire after a certain period.
-- **Credit Transfer**: Admins can transfer members credits between members.
+- **Credit Transfer**: Admins can transfer users credits to other users.
 - **Financial Analysis**: Generate reports and graphs of financial data.
 #### Chat
 - **Chat**: Provides members communication with an Admin or AI assistant.